 What are electrolyte drops and are the effective?
-Read this article to learn what pure electrolytes are, and a summary of a clinical study with smoke jumper firefighters showed that electrolyte drops added to water is a more effective way to hydrate.
+Read this article to learn what pure electrolytes are, and a summary of a clinical study with smoke jumper firefighters, which showed that electrolyte drops added to water are dramatically more effective for hydration than water alone.
 The article below was re-published with permission of Paul S. Auerbach, MD, MS, FACEP, FAWM.
 Please refer to the link below to find a link to the original article.
 Sub-headings have been added to improve readability.